Panl Fundamentals

 An example of a field from the mechanical pencils collection:

-Which defines the Solr field of id as a Panl Field.
+Which defines the Solr field of book_image as a Panl Regular Field.

-You may also define this as a Specific Solr Search Field by setting the property:
+You may also define any field as a Specific Solr Search Field by setting the property (however this must also be correctly configured in the Solr server as well):

 panl.search.<lpse_code>=<solr_field_name>

-Remember: The Solr field that this references MUST be analysed.
+Remember: The Solr field that this references MUST be configured to be analysed in the managed-schema.xml file.

 Panl Facet Field